 – First request for joinder filed: In 2017, the FAI received the first request for joinder, which was denied.

 – Subject matter of disputes remains similar: Consistent with the last couple of years, also in 2017 most disputes arose from company acquisition/sales of business agreements (23%) and shareholders’ agreements (15%).
 Moreover, the manufacturing, ICT and construction sectors amounted in total for 53% of the cases filed in 2017 (20%, 19% and 14%, respectively).
 For a full overview, please see Pictures 4 and 5 below.

 – Increase in monetary value of disputes, while consistent share of international cases: In 2017, the monetary value of disputes increased compared to the previous year.
 The share of international cases (in which at least one of the parties is not Finnish) continues to be approximately one third of the total caseload (32% in 2017).
-For an overview of the nationality of the parties involved in FAI arbitrations last year, please see Picture 6 below.
+For an overview of the nationality of the parties involved in FAI arbitrations and an FAI mediation last year, please see Picture 6 below.

 – Confirmation of arbitrators has proved to be a good innovation: One of the key innovations of the 2013 FAI Rules is the confirmation of arbitrators.
 The requirement of confirmation applies to all nominations and direct appointments of an arbitrator under the FAI Rules.
 The FAI Board may decline the confirmation only if the prospective arbitrator fails to fulfil the requirements of impartiality and independence, or if he or she is otherwise unsuitable to serve as arbitrator.
 In practice, the FAI will not interfere with the parties’ selection of arbitrators without weighty reasons.